Betty Hay: Awards and honors

 Betty's work on revealing the role of ECM in regulating cell behavior led to her receiving over twenty national and internal awards.
 Some of these included the Centennial Award and the Henry Gray Award from the American Association of Anatomists, the FASEB Excellence in Science Award, and the E.B.
 Wilson Medal from the American Society for Cell Biology.
 During this time, Hay served as the President of the American Society for Cell Biology, the Society for Development Biology, and the American Association of Anatomists.
 She was elected to the National Academy of Sciences in 1984.

 Hay Professorship

+In the year 1975, Dr. Hay was established as the first female full-time professor to lead the Harvard Medical School preclinical department.
 With Hay's gift honoring her parents, the Isaac Morris and Lucille Elizabeth Hay Professorship in Embryology was established at the Johns Hopkins University in 2009.
 Peter N. Devreotes is the current holder of this academic rank.
-Elizabeth D. Hay Professorship was established at Harvard Medical School in 2014.
-Junying Yuan is the current occupant of this chair.